tonypiazza/derbylane-spider/README.rst

 you need to do that.
 To setup the environment for this application, you need to do the following:

-1. Use the mysql command-line tool to create the schema for this application:
+1. Use the mysql command-line tool to create the schema:

 .. code-block:: shell